openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp/README.md

 ## Running

-Running the application with an empty list of options yields the usage message and an error message.
+Running the demo with the `-h` option yields a usage message.

 For example, to do inference on a GPU with the OpenVINO&trade; toolkit pre-trained models, run the following command: